 How the shirt is washed and dried make a a big difference

 Some clients ask, “If I only dry-clean the shirt, will it still shrink?”, and unfortunately the answer is a complicated yes.
 Certainly, if you rarely wear the shirt and only occasionally have it spot-cleaned by the dry-cleaner it will not shrink as much as if it is washed regularly in water.
 And if you’re incredibly careful it may not shrink at all.
 However, for other reasons, we don’t suggest dry-cleaning as the optimal method to wash a dress shirt.
 Rather we suggest sizing the shirt such that some normal amount of shrinkage is taken into account and then washing it in water and pressing it after.

 Alternatively, if you wash the shirt in the washer, and then dry it on high-heat in the dryer, you will see shrinkage that is much more significant.

 If you wash a shirt according to our suggested methods, you should see more minimal and predictable shrinkage over time, without the costs and hassle of dry-cleaning only.

 Shrinkage happens over time, not all at once

 The first time a shirt is washed it usually shrinks the most, but it can still be expected to shrink more over the life of the shirt.
-We generally expect that the first washing gets about half the shrinkage out of it, the second gets another quarter, the third another eighth and so on in some logarithmic decreasing function although we don’t necessarily have the data to support this.
+We generally expect that the first washing gets most of the shrinkage out of it, the second gets a bit more, the third a tiny bit more, and so on in some logarithmic decreasing function (although we don’t necessarily have the data to support this).
 The point is, it’s common for a shirt to be slightly smaller after fifty washings than it was after its first washing.